akostrik/stage_telegram_python/README.md

 (*) for example, to train a self-hosted model (like LLama2) on a corpus proofread by humans, since it has been proven that smaller models can perform way better than larger models [^12]

-OpenAI limitations make necessary to limite the _Learning service_ of the application (5 examples or less par request) and the length of an examined message (a message is cut off beyond this length).
+OpenAI limitations make it necessary to limit the _Learning service_ of the application (5 examples or less per request) and the length of an examined message (a message is cut off beyond this length).
 See [The parameters of the application](https://github.com/akostrik/stage_telegram/blob/main/README.md#the-parameters-of-the-application).

 ## The limitations related to MongoDB

 The installation instructions are provided in this document only for the cloud version _MongoDB Atlas_, however the user can [install MongoDB locally](https://www.mongodb.com/docs/manual/administration/install-on-linux/).

 The speed of MongoDB requests is not critical in this project, because they are much faster than OpenAI requests.
-However, once OpenAI operations are accelerated (by the means descibed above or others), the databade requests can be accelerated by installing MongoDn locally et may be by using other databases.
+However, once OpenAI operations are accelerated (by the means described above or others), the database requests can be accelerated by installing MongoDB locally et may be, by using other databases.

-A BSON document in MongoDB cannot excede 16 Mb [^11] and a MongoDB database cannot exceed 64 TB in size.
+A BSON document in MongoDB cannot exceede 16 Mb [^11] and a MongoDB database cannot exceed 64 TB in size.

 ## The limitations related to Telegram
 The application could not read [this channel](https://t.me/generallsvr).